 Menu

 CloseTwo main reasons have guided my pursuit of an advanced degree in linguistics: first, my love of linguistic anthropology and the rigor in which it is practiced, and second, my desire to learn together with the best minds at all levels of academe.
 I have always dreamt of teaching a college classroom, having fallen in love with its dynamicity as an undergraduate.
-Since becoming a PhD student, I have had opportunities to teach both freshmen and senior-level classes at CU, and across departments and programs.
-In the course of my teaching career, the unique perspectives afforded by my students have made me a better instructor and importantly, allowed me to become a greater scholar.
-Additionally, as an emerging scholar of multilingualism and contact languages, the question of considering diversity in my own research finds solutions in providing a forum for underrepresented peoples and students to articulate what is valuable to them.
+Throughout my academic career, I have had opportunities to teach both freshmen and senior-level classes at the University of Colorado, and across departments and programs.
+The unique perspectives afforded by my students have made me a better instructor and importantly, allowed me to become a greater scholar.
+Additionally, as a scholar of multilingualism and contact languages, the question of considering diversity in my own research finds solutions in providing a forum for underrepresented peoples and students to articulate what is valuable to them.

 Please send me an email if you would like copies of my Teaching Philosophy and Diversity Statement that share my thoughts in more detail.